AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

   1. Traffic from Cloud to On-Prem

-    - When a packet which is sent from Spoke VPCs in Cloud enters Aviatrix Transit Gateway, the packet’s source address needs to be changed to an IP that On-Prem is routable.
+    - When a packet sent from Spoke VPCs in Cloud enters the Aviatrix Transit Gateway, the packet’s source address needs to be changed to an IP that On-Prem is routable.
 (Source address translation)

   2. Traffic from On-Prem to Cloud

-    - When a packet which is sent from On-Prem enters Aviatrix Transit Gateway, the packet’s destination address needs to be changed from an IP within On-Prem routable CIDR to an IP belonging to a service in Spoke VPCs in Cloud.
+    - When a packet sent from On-Prem enters the Aviatrix Transit Gateway, the packet’s destination address needs to be changed from an IP within the On-Prem routable CIDR to an IP belonging to a service in Spoke VPCs in Cloud.
 (Destination address translation)

 Follow the steps below to set up for the scenario.

 Step 1.
 Prerequisite
 -------------------------

 1.1.
-Upgrade Aviatrix Controller to at least version UserConnect-4.7.386
+Upgrade the Aviatrix Controller to at least version UserConnect-4.7.386

   - https://docs.aviatrix.com/HowTos/inline_upgrade.html